-- 4. Parties are to serve a copy of these directions, the statements of facts and contentions, Division 2 of Pt 31 of the Uniform Civil Procedure Rules and the Expert Witness Code of Conduct in Schedule 7 of the Uniform Civil Procedure Rules on all experts upon whose evidence they propose to rely. - 5.
-The parties' are not to provide a parties' single expert with any expert report brought into existence for the purpose of the proceedings addressing any matter the subject of instructions to the parties' single expert, without leave of the Court. - 6.
+- open to the public and will be able to be observed and heard by all persons attending the hearing. - 3.
+Parties are to serve a copy of these directions, the statements of facts and contentions, Division 2 of Pt 31 of the Uniform Civil Procedure Rules and the Expert Witness Code of Conduct in Schedule 7 of the Uniform Civil Procedure Rules on all experts upon whose evidence they propose to rely. - 4.
+The parties' are not to provide a parties' single expert with any expert report brought into existence for the purpose of the proceedings addressing any matter the subject of instructions to the parties' single expert, without leave of the Court. - 5.
 Experts are directed to give written notice to the Court and the party instructing them if for any reason they anticipate that they cannot comply with these directions.
 In that case, or if the experts have failed to comply with these directions, the parties will promptly list the matter before the Court for directions and give written notice to the other parties.
-Default without leave of the Court can result in the imposition of sanctions. - 7.
+Default without leave of the Court can result in the imposition of sanctions. - 6.
 Experts are to ensure that a joint conference is a genuine dialogue between experts in a common effort to reach agreement with the other expert witness about the relevant facts and issues.
-Any joint report is to be a product of this genuine dialogue and is not to be a mere summary or compilation of the pre-existing positions of the experts. - 8.
+Any joint report is to be a product of this genuine dialogue and is not to be a mere summary or compilation of the pre-existing positions of the experts. - 7.
 A joint report is to identify the experts involved in its preparation, the date of their joint conferences, the matters they agreed about, the matters they disagreed about and reasons for agreement and disagreement.
 A joint report should avoid repetition and be organised to facilitate a clear understanding of the final position of the experts about the matters in issue and the reasoning process they used to reach those positions.
-Each expert is to sign and date the joint report. - 9.
-Legal representatives are not to attend joint conferences of experts or be involved in the preparation of joint reports without the leave of the Court. - 10.
-A party calling a witness may not, without the leave of the Court, lead evidence from the witness the substance of which is not included in a document served in accordance with the Court's directions. - 11.
-If any witness is required for cross-examination, notice is to be given at least seven days before the hearing.
+Each expert is to sign and date the joint report. - 8.
+Legal representatives are not to attend joint conferences of experts or be involved in the preparation of joint reports without the leave of the Court.